 Unfortunately, you will not be able to recover from this condition.
 You must switch the Test Set off and back on.
 When you rerun the test where the Error Message occurred, it may not occur again.
-If it does reappear, it would be helpful to HP to record exactly what the configuration of the instrument was when the error appeared and contact HP.
+If it does reappear, record exactly what the configuration of the instrument was when the error appeared and contact Agilent Technologies.